Read in 6 minutes

 Gzip is the most popular algorithm for compressing tar files.
 When compressing tar archives with gzip the archive name should end with either

-To create a tar.gz archive from given files you can use the following command:
+gzip algorithm as it is created.
+For example, to create a tar.gz archive from given files you would use the following command:

 tar -czf archive.tar.gz file1 file2